What better time than Nevada Day weekend to stage your own Silver State on the Silver Screen Film Festival?

 The Wild West, then and now

 “The Oxbow Incident,” 1943: Based on the 1940 novel by Nevada’s own Walter Van Tilburg Clark and directed by William A. Wellman, the movie stars Henry Fonda, Dana Andrews and Mary Beth Hughes.
 A great supporting cast includes Anthony Quinn, Harry Morgan and Jane Darwell.
 It’s the tale of two saddle tramps caught up in a posse that turns into a lynch mob.
 Swift justice is done and lessons are learned amid the rabbit brush and juniper bushes.
+(OK, it was filmed in California, but it’s a Nevada tale.)
 The flick probably would have won a Best Picture Oscar, but it was up against “Casablanca.”
 Free on YouTube.

 “Pink Cadillac,” 1989: This movie, involving white supremacists who couldn’t shoot straight, is oddly topical this year.
 The film stars Clint Eastwood as a bounty hunter who is chasing Lou Ann, a character played by Bernadette Peters.
 Lou Ann steals her husband’s car when she flees the marriage, but the pink auto is crammed with counterfeit money that belongs to the husband’s neo-Nazi buddies.
 Peters, the Caddy, the cash, and Clint race off to – where else? – Reno.
 Action, romance and hilarity ensue.
 Spoiler alert: the white supremacists don’t get their funny money back.
 Google Play, iTunes, $3.99.